Highest weight sl_2-categorifications II: structure theory: Introduction

 Let us describe the structure of this paper.
 In Section \ref{S_hier} we introduce a combinatorial structure -- a hierarchy -- that a poset of a highest weight $\sl_2$-categorification will be supposed to have.
 We equip some classical posets, such as parabolic highest weights or multipartitions, with hierarchy structures.
 We also introduce the notion of a dual hierarchy structure.
 We need this because there is a natural naive duality for $\sl_2$-categorifications (swapping the categorification functors $E$ and $F$) that does not preserve a hierarchy structure but rather maps it into its dual.

 In Section \ref{S_hw_cat} we (re)introduce highest weight $\sl_2$-categorifications.
-These are highest weight categories, whose poset is equipped with a (dual) hierarchy structure, such that the categorification functors are compatible with the highest weight structure on the category and with the hierarchy structure on the poset.
+These are highest weight categories, whose posets are equipped with a (dual) hierarchy structure, such that the categorification functors are compatible with the highest weight structure on the category and with the hierarchy structure on the poset.
 Then we show that the examples that have already appeared in \cite{cryst} are highest weight categorifications in this new sense as well.

 In Section \ref{S_cat_spl} we introduce an important technical tool to study highest weight $\sl_2$-\!\! categorifications: categorical splitting.
 This is a categorical version of a splitting structure on the poset that is a part of a hierarchy structure.
 We refer the reader to the beginning of Section \ref{S_cat_spl} for details.
 Using the categorical splitting we prove the filtration result, Proposition \ref{Prop:filtration}, mentioned above.